eschabell/openshift-bpm-process-designer/README.md

-JBoss BPM Web Process Designer on OpenShift
+JBoss BPM Process Designer on OpenShift
 ===========================================
 Installing the JBoss BPM Web Process Designer standalone on OpenShift was never easier!